vtexdocs/dev-portal-content/docs/localization/the-promotion-highlight-flag-does-not-appear-on-the-product.md

 ---
-title: The promotion highlight flag does not appear on the product.
+title: "The promotion highlight flag does not appear on the product."
-slug: the-promotion-highlight-flag-does-not-appear-on-the-product
+slug: "the-promotion-highlight-flag-does-not-appear-on-the-product"
 hidden: false
-createdAt: 2024-08-21T13:43:55.841Z
+createdAt: "2024-08-21T13:43:55.841Z"
 updatedAt: ""
-excerpt: When creating a promotion and enabling the highlight option, the product does not display the highlight flag in the store.
+excerpt: "When creating a promotion and enabling the highlight option, the product does not display the highlight flag in the store."
 tags:
   - store-framework
   - product-highlights